A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Introduction

-As far as the systematic benchmarking~\cite{johnson2002experimental,rardin2001experimental} of algorithmic solvers for such PS problems is concerned, only a few partial aspects are covered, particularly in the area of SBO methods.
-The development and the performance comparison of of such solvers particularly relies on benchmarking due to the lack of theoretical performance results for optimization tasks of notable complexity.
+In PS, the diversity of methodological approaches and problem representations makes it difficult to assess the quality of algorithmic performance and calls for a consistent comparison of state-of-the-art optimizers~\cite{ghasemi_simulation_2024}.
+A corresponding benchmarking framework is crucial for advancing research and practice in the field of simulation-based optimization for production scheduling~\cite{bartzbeielstein2020benchmarkingoptimizationbestpractice}.
+As the optimization problems become increasingly complex - incorporating machine flexibility, workforce constraints, and sources of uncertainty - solvers from different optimization domains each may offer complementary strengths~\cite{whitley1996evaluating,PIOTROWSKI2023101378}.
+However, without a standardized benchmarking framework, comparisons of their effectiveness remain fragmented and anecdotal~\cite{HELLWIG2019bench,PIOTROWSKI2025101807}.
+A rigorous benchmarking environment enables fair, reproducible evaluation across different problem instances and solution approaches, revealing trade-offs in performance, scalability limits, and robustness under different conditions~\cite{rardin2001experimental,McGeoch2008,johnson2002experimental}.
+This not only serves as a guide for algorithm development and selection, but also promotes cross-domain innovation and helps researchers and practitioners identify the most suitable approaches for real-world planning challenges~\cite{kononova2025benchmarkingmattersrethinkingbenchmarking}.
+As far as the systematic benchmarking of algorithmic solvers for PS problems is concerned, only a few partial aspects are covered, particularly in the area of SBO methods.
+The development and performance comparison of such solvers particularly relies on benchmarking due to the lack of theoretical performance results for optimization tasks of notable complexity~\cite{bartzbeielstein2020benchmarkingoptimizationbestpractice}.
 First and foremost, benchmarking experiments are established for performance evaluation and algorithm comparison on given problem classes.
 Ideally, this is supposed to support the selection of the algorithm best suitable for given real-world applications~\cite{10.1162/EVCO_a_00134}.
-Further, benchmarks can be used to deliver insights into the working principles of algorithms and foster their development for specific problem types~\cite{whitley1996evaluating,more2009benchmarking}.
+Further, benchmarks can be used to deliver insights into the working principles of algorithms and foster their development for specific problem types~\cite{more2009benchmarking,NIKOLIKJ2025101895}.